Why was Madera founded?

 With the flume and mill in operation, the lumber company turned to building a town on its property.
 The first thing it did was to lay out a broad main street, which was called the mill reservation but was later changed to Yosemite Avenue.

-Then it opened up the adjoining lots for sale.
+Then, it opened up the adjoining lots or sale.

 Captain Russel Perry Mace purchased the first lot and built the town’s first building — The Yosemite Hotel.